ngvrnd/savework/README.md

 # savework
-a simple script that just ... does what it says; creates a tgz of current work in a directory, restores it over top of anything that might be there, lists the saves.
+a simple script that just ... creates a timestamped tarball of the subtree rooted at the CWD.
 Does not involve any version control shenanigans.
 Of limited usefulness.
-DILUTE!
-DILUTE!
+It's dangerous.
+You have no one to blame but yourself if you use it.
+Hope you like it!
+You have been warned.
+DILUTE!!!
+DILUTE!!!

 Usage: ./savework ...